gpt-engineer-org/gpt-engineer/ROADMAP.md

 # Roadmap

-We are building AGI.
-The first step is creating the code generation tooling of the future.

 There are three main milestones we believe will 2x gpt-engineer's reliability and capability:
 - Continuous evaluation of our progress
 - Make code generation become small, verifiable steps